SAP-samples/teched2024-AI180/exercises/java/ex2/README.md

 You'll see one optional function-argument `language`, provided as request parameter.
 It is used to enable a dynamic prompt for the orchestration service request.

-Type or uncomment the following code in the function `template`:
+Type the following code in the function `template`:

 ```java
 var template = Message.user("Reply with 'Orchestration Service is working!' in {{?language}}");